Zugamifk/araci/README.md

 Each enemy should have a unique animation if they get a killing blow on the player.

 ## World
 The world is one large open map.
 Some areas are closed and need to be unlocked after completely an objective.
 The world can and will change after certain events.
-Some maginc can change the terrain and the terrain can be permanently modified.
+Some magin can change the terrain and the terrain can be permanently modified.

-Some areas have special properties that ad paassive effects to the player.
+Some areas have special properties that add passive effects to the player.
 * Faster magic charge
 * Magic always at least one level